 Nintendo announces a special edition bundle for The Legend Of Zelda: Skyward Sword which will include a golden Wii Motion Plus controller.
 Nintendo also details many of their upcoming autumn releases.

-Download Link: Produced 2011.01.09 Nate & Biggs return and the podcast is like an out-of-control mine cart ride: it soon goes off the rails and improbably crashes straight into Gilbert Gottfried’s genitals, becoming one of those episodes which Lusipurr hopes he will never have to explain.
+Nate and Biggs return and the podcast is like an out-of-control mine cart ride: soon it is off the rails and improbably crashes straight into Gilbert Gottfried’s genitals, becoming one of those episodes which Lusipurr hopes he will never have to explain.